-At the Noll Law Office, their nursing home abuse and neglect attorneys understand the importance of dehydration awareness in nursing homes.
+At the Noll Law Office, their nursing home abuse attorneys understand the importance of dehydration awareness in nursing homes.
 They represent nursing home residents and their families who have been injured by the abuse, neglect, or malpractice of nursing homes in the State of Illinois.
 The Noll Law Office is a small, family-run law office with experienced trial lawyers.
-They offer free initial consultations so you can meet with the lawyers, as them questions, and learn your rights under Illinois law and the Illinois Nursing Home Care Act.
+They offer free initial consultations so you can meet with the lawyers, as their questions, and learn your rights under Illinois law and the Illinois Nursing Home Care Act.
 If your loved one suffered injuries or death due to dehydration in a nursing home in Illinois, called them today at (217) 414-8889.

-What is Dehydration in Nursing Homes?
+Dehydration Risk in Nursing Homes

 Dehydration is a complex condition that results in a reduction in total body water.
 It is a serious problem that can devastate the health of elderly nursing home residents.
 There are several types of dehydration, each with distinct causes and treatments.

 There are three main types of dehydration: isotonic, hypotonic, and hypertonic.
 Each type is characterized by a different electrolyte imbalance in the body.

 - Isotonic dehydration occurs when there is a loss of both water and electrolytes, such as sodium and potassium, in equal proportions.
 This is the most common type of dehydration and can be caused by a variety of factors, including inadequate fluid intake, vomiting, diarrhea, or excessive sweating.